 I’ve got a few readers/viewers asking me to make some content about using Traefik or Kong as Ingress controller.
 There is no doubt that Kubernetes is one of the hottest topic in the past few years.
 Normally the more powerful a tool is, the harder it is to be used.
 I am always reluctant to write a post that is either tool long or difficult to follow.
 However, deploying applications with helm on Kubernetes is actually quite easy.
-In today’s post, I would like to show you how to use cert manager to fulfil your TLS needs on Kubernetes.
+In today’s post, I would like to show you how to use cert manager to fulfill your TLS needs on Kubernetes.

 Cert manager is a very straight forward tool.
 Users only need two steps to get certificate.

 - Request certificate from this issuer.